junaidNadeem/email-client/app/README.md

 # Frontend React Application

 This is the frontend of our application, built using React and Material-UI.
 The application interacts with a backend service to handle authentication, user accounts, and fetching emails.
-Before running this frontend application, ensure that the **backend service is up and running.**
+Before running this frontend application, ensure that the **backend service is up and running**.

 ## Table of Contents